MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-extensions-quickbooks-online-data-migration.md

 ---
 title: Using the QuickBooks Migration Extension | Microsoft Docs
-description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Financials.
+description: Describes how to use the extension to migrate customers, vendors, items, and accounts from QuickBooks Online to Dynamics 365.
-services: project-madeira
-documentationcenter:
 author: bholtorf
 ms.service: dynamics365-financials
 ms.topic: article